 “I see…” Ray said, looking disappointed.

 Pennie looked towards him with a concerned expression.
 She knew that Ray had asked Sir Richardson those questions to try and get some information about his family.
+It made her feel guilty for not telling him about Azaliea, but she knew that he had to keep her mouth shut.

 “Great job dude,” Lynx smiled, slapping Ray on the back.
 “Looks like I need to start relying on you a bit more.
 I should even let you take over some of my missions.”